We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Snr.
 Solution Specialist

 Every organisation today runs countless Teams meetings – from daily stand-ups to ‘Lunch & Learn’ sessions.
-In my experience it’s in these ad-hoc sessions where the really useful learning and information is captured.
+In my experience it’s in these ad-hoc recorded sessions where the really useful learning and information is captured.

 The problem?